Google’s flagship smartwatch: Google Pixel Watch 2 review

 The Google Pixel Watch 2 is the successor to Google’s first-generation smartwatch, with clever and much-needed upgrades to set it apart from the Google Pixel Watch 1.

-At an RRP of £349 (although you can currently save £50 in the winter sales) the Google Pixel 2, released in October 2023, is a premium smartwatch that packs a punch.
+At an RRP of £349 (although sometimes on offer for less) the Google Pixel 2, released in October 2023, is a premium smartwatch that packs a punch.
 Its upgrades include a faster CPU, speedy charging, longer battery life and more health sensors that compete with the Apple Watch Series 9 – plus it’s cheaper.

 According to Google, the Pixel Watch 2 lasts 24 hours on one charge, even with the Always On Display, and is ready for sleep tracking.
 The slight tweaks in design also make it more lightweight than the Pixel Watch 1, and less cumbersome for bedtime wear.